reichern/robethichor-self-negotiation/README.md

 > [!IMPORTANT]
 > As mentioned, due to problems with a current version of the robot simulation package (ros-humble-tiago-simulation), the Gazebo simulation does not start up properly anymore.
 > To run the tests with Gazebo, the package needs to be installed locally in its old version.
 > This is provided on the datastick.
-Without access to the package, it will still be possible to run all the tests without Gazebo
+Without access to the package, it will still be possible to run all the tests without Gazebo.
 >
 > To install the package from the datastick, navigate to the `tiago_public_ws/` folder.
 Then, similarly, the dependencies need to be installed and the package needs to be built with `colcon`.
 > ```